HandCash/handcash-connect-sdk-docs/docs/promise-payments.md

 const cloudAccount = new HandCashCloudAccount({...});

-const paymentId = await cloudAccount.payments.claimPromisedPayment(
+const paymentId = await cloudAccount.payments.claimPromisePayment(
-  promisedPaymentId
+  promisePaymentId
 );
 ```

 > **Notice** that once you claim the payment you can't update it anymore.
-In any case, you should create a new promised payment.
+In any case, you should create a new promise payment.